mehulagg/gitlab/doc/ci/yaml/README.md

         - spec/**.rb
 ```

-NOTE: **Note:**
-For performance reasons, using `exists` with patterns is limited to 10000
+For performance reasons, using `exists` with patterns is limited to 10,000
 checks.
-After the 10000th check, rules with patterned globs always match.
+After the 10,000th check, rules with patterned globs always match.

 #### `rules:allow_failure`